➀ Focus on Organization

 ➁ Define Your Goals

 Consider rewarding yourself as you reach your goals as well.
 For example, when you reach a short-term goal, order your favorite takeout or stop and grab a coffee on your way to work.
+Maybe schedule some self-care, such as a massage or a manicure.

 When you reach a long-term goal, think about taking some time off (even if it’s only one day).